pointandyshoot/powerusage/README.md

 # powerusage
-Counts pulses of light from a power meter and uploads to PVOutput and plot.ly
+Using the inbuilt light sensor of an electric imp, count pulses of light from a power meter and uploads to PVOutput and plot.ly